-For 40 years WFCO has provided innovative “answers” to challenges faced by manufacturers, dealerships, and RV service centers.
-The quality, reliability and affordability of these answers have put WFCO products in four out of five RVs made today.
+For 40 years, WFCO has provided innovative “answers” to challenges faced by manufacturers, dealerships, and RV service centers.
+These answers’ quality, reliability, and affordability have put WFCO products in four out of five RVs made today.

-Besides providing a quick answer to your questions, WFCO’s FAQ section is a great place to educate yourself about WFCO products and power products in general.
-Designed to answer questions for RV owners, technicians, and manufacturers, it is divided into three sections under the headings of General, Electrical, and Troubleshooting.
-The latter can be particularly helpful for technicians with step-by-step directions offered toward a solution.
+Besides providing a quick answer to your questions, WFCO’s FAQ section is a great place to educate yourself about WFCO products and power products.
+Designed to answer questions for RV owners, technicians, and manufacturers, it is divided into three sections under General, Electrical, and Troubleshooting headings.
+The latter can benefit technicians with step-by-step directions toward a solution.
 Below are some of our most popular FAQs and their respective answers.

 What wire size should I have from my battery to the converter?

 Wire size is based on the distance from the battery to the converter panel.
-The longer the distance, the heavier the gage of wire that is required.
-There are many charts on the internet that will give you this information.
+The longer the length, the heavier the gage of wire required.
+Many charts on the internet will give you this information.

 Why do I have voltage on the DC fuse board output terminals even though the fuse is not in place?

 This is normal.
 There is only voltage present- no amperage.
-The voltage you are seeing is the voltage needed by the monitoring circuit that turns the red LED ON when a fuse is blown.
+You see the voltage the monitoring circuit needs that turns the red LED ON when a fuse is blown.

 Should my fan run all the time?

-No. The fan is controlled by the load.
+No. The load controls the fan.
 The fan will start running at a low speed when you have approx. 3.0 to 6.0 DC Amp draw.
-It will increase in speed as you add more load until you have approx. 14.0 to 15.0 Amps draw.
-At this point, the fan is at its maximum speed and will stay there even if you add more load, should amperage drop below 3.0 to 6.0 DC amps, the fan will shut off.
+It will increase speed as you add more load until you have approx. 14.0 to 15.0 Amps draw.
+The fan is at maximum speed and will stay there even if you add more load.
+The fan will shut off if the amperage drops below 3.0 to 6.0 DC amps.

-When a fuse blows, the red LED comes ON indicating a blown fuse.
-If for some reason the output circuit has no load on it (turning off the switch or turning off the appliance), the red LED will not light even if the fuse is blow or removed.
+When a fuse blows, the red LED indicates a blown a fuse.
+If the output circuit has no load (turning off the switch or turning off the appliance), the red LED will not light even if the fuse is blown or removed.